Littlehampton Christmas Lights switch on 2019: date, time and what to expect

 Various businesses along Littlehampton High Street will be staying open to get involved with the late-night shopping alongside stalls selling crafts and treats.

-Here is everything you need to know about the Littlehampton Christmas Light Switch On & Late Night Shopping 2019:
+Here is everything you need to know about the Littlehampton Christmas Light Switch On & Late Night Shopping, Friday, November 22:

 What are the timings on the night?